Baby boomers: Protests and riots

-Things got a lot more violent by the late 1960s and early 1970s, however.
+When they came of age during the late 1960s and 1970s, Baby Boomers immediately became politically active and made themselves heard due to the sheer size of their demographic cohort.
+Violent crime and protests increased markedly in the late 1960s and early 1970s.
+University students in three continents revolted.
 Many proponents of counterculture idealized violence and armed struggle against what they considered oppression, drawing inspiration from conflicts in the Third World and from the Cultural Revolution in Communist China, a creation of Mao Zedong intended to thoroughly sever the ties of society to its history, with deadly results.
 Some young men and women simply refused to engage in dialogue with mainstream society and instead believed that violence was a sign of their status as resistance fighters.

 In May 1968, French youths launched massive protest demanding social and educational reforms, while labor unions simultaneously initiated a general strike, prompting countermeasures by the government.
 This led to a general mayhem in a manner similar to a civil war, especially in Paris.
 Finally, the government acquiesced to the demands of the students and workers; Charles de Gaulle stepped down as president in 1969.

 In the Federal Republic of Germany (West Germany), the 1950s was a period of strong economic growth and prosperity.
 But like so many other Western nations, it soon faced severe political polarization thanks to youth revolts.
 By the 1960s there was a general feeling of stagnation, which stimulated the creation of the primarily student-backed Extra-parliamentary Opposition (APO).
 One of the goals of the APO was reforms to the university system of admissions and registration.
 One of the most prominent APO activists was Rudi Dutschke, who declared "the long march through the institutions" in the context of recruitment for the civil service.
 Another major student movement of this era was the Red Army Faction (RAF), a militant Marxist group most active in the 1970s and the 1980s.
 Members of the RAF believed the West German economic and political systems to be inhumane and fascist; they looted stores, robbed banks, and kidnapped or assassinated West German businessmen, politicians, and judges.
 The RAF's reign of terror lasted until around 1993.
 It disbanded itself in 1998.
-The RAF turned out to be deadlier than its American counterpart, the Weather Underground, which declared itself "movement that fights, not just talks about fighting".
+The RAF turned out to be deadlier than its American counterpart, the Weather Underground, which declared itself a "movement that fights, not just talks about fighting."